-I’m going to have a hard time giving this model up when the review is over, because they’re one of many pairs of headphones that are truly exceptional.
-A lot of that owes to the fact that they’re pretty much the same headphones as another audiophile darling, just… $200 instead of $499.
-There aren’t any channel balance errors, no appreciable distortion, and the sound is very neutral.
-I personally prefer accuracy over bassiness, so these headphones are a good fit for my life at home.
+I’m going to have a hard time giving this model up when the review is over, because the HD 6XX is a truly exceptional pair of headphones.
+A lot of that owes to the fact that it’s basically the same headset as another audiophile darling, just… $200 instead of $499 USD.
+There aren’t any channel balance errors, no appreciable distortion, and the sound is neutral-leaning.
+I personally prefer this sound over bassiness, so these headphones are a good fit for my life at home.

 I wouldn’t.
 Because the Drop x Sennheiser HD 6XX has open backed earcups, outside noise will absolutely wreck your listening experience.
 While open-backed headphones like the Drop x Sennheiser HD 6XX have certain advantages, they also have a major weakness when it comes to dealing with outside noise.
 That same phenomenon of auditory masking linked above will prevent certain notes from being heard if there’s anything going on around you.

 Because of that, you’ll notice a drop in sound quality when your kids, roommates, or neighbors start banging around.
 It’s really annoying on the best of days, and actively disruptive on the worst.
 If you live in a quiet area you have nothing to worry about, but it’s something to consider.